edgelesssys/.github/profile/README.md

-## Hi, we're Edgeless Systems 👋

 ![Edgeless Systems](/images/ES_banner.png)

-Our mission is to make confidential computing accessible and scalable for everyone.
+At Edgeless Systems, our mission is to make confidential computing accessible and scalable for everyone.

 **What is Confidential Computing?**